MartinMikusat/slicer-layered-profiles/README.md

 ### Conflict Resolution

-When multiple cards modify the same setting:
+When multiple layers modify the same setting:
-- **Last card wins** - Cards lower in the list override earlier ones
+- **Last layer wins** - Layers lower in the list override earlier ones
-- **Visual indicators** - Conflicting cards show warning icons
+- **Visual indicators** - Conflicting layers show warning icons
-- **Clear tooltips** - Hover to see which card's value is used
+- **Clear tooltips** - Hover to see which layer's value is used

 ## 🏗️ Project Structure